yasirbhutta/yasirbhutta.github.io/capcut/index.md

 1.  **Static Stickers:** These are simple graphic images that don't move.
 They come in a wide variety of designs, from emojis and smileys to thematic stickers related to holidays, hobbies, or specific topics.

 2.  **Animated Stickers:** These stickers incorporate animation, adding movement and bringing your visuals to life.
 This can be anything from simple animations like a bouncing emoji to more complex animations that interact with your video content.

-**Text to Speech:**

-- Text-to-speech (TTS) in video editing software allows you to convert written text into a voiceover that you can add to your video.
-This is a helpful feature for various scenarios:

-**Creating a Voiceover:** If you don't want to record your own voiceover narration, TTS can generate a voice to read your script.
-**Multiple Languages:** You can create videos with voiceovers in different languages using TTS options with various language support.
-**Adding Emphasis or Narration:** TTS can be used for specific parts of your video, like adding narration to text overlays or highlighting key points.

 **Auto Captions:**